DDS Program - Admission Requirements

 Dental Admissions Test

 Arrangements for taking the DAT can be made by contacting the American Dental Association, Division of Educational Measurements, http://www.ada.org/dat.aspx.
 It is recommended tha tthe DAT be taken no later than November 1 in order that your scores may reach AADSAS by the UB School of Dental Medicine application deadline of December 1.
 Applications without DAT scores by December 1 will be regarded as incomplete and will not be considered.
-Scores from tests taken in 2009 and earlier will not be considered for Fall 2015 admission.
+Only scores from tests taken in 2012, 2013, or 2014 will be considered for Fall 2015 admission.
 Earlier test scores will not be considered.

 When registering for the DAT students should select select the schools that are to receive their scores.
 The ADA will transmit scores to ADEA AADSAS.
 ADEA AADSAS matches each applicantfs DENTPIN to DAT score reports and imports applicantsf scores into the ADEA AADSAS application.
 ADEA AADSAS will then distribute the official DAT scores to all schools designated in the ADEA AADSAS application.

 DAT registrants should NOT request that a DAT score report be sent to ADEA AADSAS by indicating AADSAS as an 'Other' recipient.
 (Students should use 'Other' only to request score reports for themselves or other organizations/institutions--those scores are transmitted in paper reports.)

 Applicants will know that their DAT scores have been received by ADEA AADSAS by reviewing the Status section of their applications to see the date that DAT scores have been downloaded into their ADEA AADSAS applications.
 DAT scores are imported into ADEA AADSAS on a weekly basis.